 - Apply the paste onto the blade and use as much as needed to cover the rusted part.
 Using a small toothbrush work the paste into the blade using gentle but firm circular strokes.

 - Once you have removed the rust, clean the knife with soapy water, rinse with clean water, and dry immediately!

 - At this point, you may want to polish your knife and apply a mineral oil made for knives.
 This should help prevent it from rusting again.

 - Never let steel wool or the scouring pad come into contact with the edge of the knife.
 This can drastically dull the edge.

 - Make sure that where you store it is free from moisture.

 - In some cases wherein the rust is particularly stubborn, you may want to use steel wool to rub it off.
 However, do take note that the steel wool might be too abrasive for your blade, and if you push down hard enough, it might engrave scratches on it.

-- A slip of the hand can result into some nasty cuts.
-Always wear cut proof gloves when cleaning and caring for your knives.
+- A slip of the hand can result in some nasty cuts.
+Always wear cut-proof gloves when cleaning and caring for your knives.